Skip to main content

 • Sandbox: Stock default template.
 1 GB RAM, 4 GB rootfs, pool-warm.

-• N: 30 end-to-end iterations + 30 hot-exec iterations after one discarded warmup.
+• N: 5 cold-start iterations end-to-end + 30 hot-exec iterations after one discarded warmup.
+Median reported.
+Cold-cold first call preserved (not discarded — it’s a real customer experience).

 • Date: April 2026.